hydephp/DocsCI/_posts/internal-architecture-of-hydephp-part-1.md

 ## Next Up

 Make sure to check out the **[Deep Dive into Services](internal-architecture-of-hydephp-part-2.html)** post.
-Also, make sure to check out the **How Hyde knows what to do with your Markdown** post (launching day after tomorrow).
+Also, make sure to check out the **[How Hyde knows what to do with your Markdown](internal-architecture-of-hydephp-part-3.html)** post.

 <style>
 	.list-compact p {